Helle Helle: Early life and education

-Helle was born in Nakskov on the island of Lolland.
-She grew up in Rødby, a town that frequently appears in her books.
-After matriculating from Maribo Gymnasium in 1984, she spent a year selling perfume on the ferry from Rødby to Puttgarden which provided background for her novel from 2005.
-She then went on to study literature at the University of Copenhagen from 1985 to 1987.
-From 1989 to 1991, she attended the Danish Academy of Creative Writing in Copenhagen.
+In Rødby, she spent much of her spare time in the local library, increasingly gaining an interest in literature.
+After matriculating from Maribo Gymnasium in 1984, she spent a year selling perfume on the ferry from Rødby to Puttgarden which provided background for her later novel.
+She then went on to study literature at the University of Copenhagen from 1985–87.